 Northern Michigan University is part of the Michigan state public university system.
 It has an average enrollment of 8,000 students and is the largest university in the Upper Peninsula.
 The school offers 180 undergraduate and graduate degree programs and has five academic divisions that include arts and science, business, research, health sciences, and academic information services.
 The athletics program is known as the Wildcats and competes in the NCAA’s Division II Great Lakes Intercollegiate Athletic Conference.

 3. Eastern Michigan University

 The Paralegal Studies program at Eastern Michigan University features a bachelor’s of science in paralegal (legal assisting) studies and a second bachelor’s degree in paralegal studies.
 The program is approved by the American Bar Association and is one of the best paralegal programs in Michigan in terms of quality of education and high rate of employment for graduates.
-Students gain skills that include proficiency in legal research, analysis and writing, the ability to understand the basics of various areas of law, learn court rules and procedure, understand contract law and transactions, and interview clients for depositions.
+Students gain skills that include proficiency in legal research, analysis, and writing, the ability to understand the basics of various areas of law, learn court rules and procedures, understand contract law and transactions, and interview clients for depositions.

 Program: Bachelor of Science | Paralegal (Legal Assisting) Studies

 The Paralegal Studies program at Madonna University offers an associate of science, bachelor of science, and a post-baccalaureate certificate.
 Students who have a bachelor’s of science in nursing can take paralegal classes in order to become nurse paralegals.
 The variety of degree offerings makes the program one of the best paralegal programs in Michigan.
 Students can earn the certificate in under a year or take the four-year bachelor’s degree that opens up the opportunity to attend law school.
 Some of the topics offered include learning about legal research on the internet, domestic relations, law office economics and technology, legal research and writing, and more.